 - Substitute bell peppers for nachos.
 You can fill bell pepper halves with taco meat and just about any filling.
 Melt some cheese on top and you have yourself some keto-friendly nachos.
 Again, you’ll never miss the nachos.

 - Use portobello mushroom caps.
 These are great for pizza crust substitutions or to stuff with your favorite keto filling and sauces.
+Check out my keto pizza sauce.
 One of my favorite ways to stuff them is with a “baked ziti” chicken sausage and ricotta filling.
 It’s so delicious and filling.
 Even my husband loved it and we never missed the pasta.

 - Substitute almond flour.
 This one is a little trickier with baking but it works great with breading chicken for chicken parmesan or using it as a thicker in cheese sauces.

 - Use a sugar substitute.
 Personally, I don’t use sugar substitutes because they leave an aftertaste that I can’t get rid of and they give me a headache.
 So, I’d rather leave the sugar out completely.
 Also, thankfully, I don’t have a sweet tooth (carbs and salt are my nemeses).
 However, many people do and have found sugar substitutes to be super helpful on keto.

 - Simply leave the carbs out.
 We are so accustomed to including carbs with every meal it seems very foreign to actually leave them out.
 However, all of the recipes I make taste delicious without the addition of carbs.
 Just give it a try!